 - 300Hz-65MHz for the Ham It Up Plus

-When tuning to a frequency outside of this range, you must switch the upconverter into "passthrough" mode, otherwise you will not be able to receive the signal.
+The upconverter can only convert signals within its upconvert range.
+If you are tuned to a frequency above this range with the upconverter in "upconvert" mode, it will not work.
+You must first switch the upconverter into "passthrough" mode, otherwise you will not be able to receive the signal.

 When I run the Ham It Up in upconvert mode, I lose more than 10dB signal strength when comparing to passthrough.
 Is this normal?